Black Lake, Glacier Gorge Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+1,390' net elevation gain (+1,842' total roundtrip elevation gain)|

-Black Lake is located 4.8 miles from the Glacier Gorge Trailhead in Rocky Mountain National Park.
-It fills a deep cirque at treeline carved from the base of McHenrys Peak, The Arrowhead, Chiefs Head Peak, and The Spearhead.
+Black Lake (10,630') is located 4.8 miles from Glacier Gorge Trailhead in Rocky Mountain National Park.
+It fills a deep cirque at treeline under McHenrys Peak, The Arrowhead, Chiefs Head Peak and The Spearhead.

 The trail - now intermittently rugged, undulating and heavily rooted - follows the lake's east shore to its marshy juxtaposition with Jewel Lake (3.1 miles : 9,967').